dansheffler/dtsheffler.com/_teaching/phi201/How to Write Your Analysis Paper.md

    helps.
 2. **Identify a Thesis**.
 Find one specific claim in the reading that you want to focus on.
-This must be an actual thesis rather than merely a theme he discusses or question he raises.
-Begin your paper with an explicit statement of this thesis---literally the first sentence of your paper must be this or you will have points taken off.
+This must be an actual thesis rather than merely a theme the author discusses or question he raises.
+   Begin your paper with an explicit statement of this thesis--- literally the first sentence of your paper must be this or you will have points taken off.
 Here is a model sentence that you should use, replacing the pieces as necessary: "In the *Nichomachean Ethics*, Aristotle claims that happiness is the exercise of virtue."
-Here are some examples of what does ***NOT*** count as a thesis:
+Here are some examples of what does
+   ***NOT*** count as a thesis:
    (i)   "In the *Nichomachean Ethics*, Aristotle discusses the
          important idea of virtue."
    (ii)  "In the *Nichomachean Ethics*, Aristotle wonders what